 Graphene coatings are considered the newest innovations to emerge in the automobile industry.
 However, Graphene is a carbon-based material that is not really new.
-Graphene comprising one layer of carbon atoms is praised as the sturdiest material known to exist on earth.
-It is 200 times more rigid than steel, lighter than paper.
+Graphene comprising one layer of carbon atoms, is praised as the sturdiest material known to exist on earth.
+It is 200 times more rigid than steel and lighter than paper.
 Two things account for this strength.
 Today, Graphene is increasingly getting accepted among detailers due to its hardness and ‘anti-static properties.
 Furthermore, it does not allow the dust to settle down on the surface coated with it because of its anti-static properties.

 Benefits of Graphene Coating

-- Gives a Rich, Deep Shine, and Non-Stick Coating: Forms stunning reflections while leaving a silky smooth finish behind
+- Gives a Rich, Deep Shine and Non-Stick Coating: Forms stunning reflections while leaving a silky smooth finish behind

 - Incredible Hydrophobic Properties: Repels water and contaminants unlike any other product before.

-- Durability measured in years, not months: Achieve 5 + years of protection from just one, easy application.
+- Durability measured in years, not months: Achieve 5 + years of protection from just one easy application.

 - Guaranteed results: Trusted by professional detailers around the globe and backed by our “Tried and True” 100% satisfaction assurances.

 - Longer durability than ceramic coating: Ceramic coating for cars is sturdy protection, and its longevity has been one of the major reasons for its recognition in the industry.
 But it’s exciting to note that with the addition of Graphene, the durability could be further strengthened.
 Due to its 2-dimensional structure and honeycomb lattice, Graphene is thin, lightweight, and very strong.
 It allows unsurpassable durability to the surface coated with Graphene.
 Once applied, you can enjoy the glossy finish of 10 H hardness for 3-4 years.
 Your crystal shield coating will not wear down due to rain or shine.